 This feels so gentle on the skin, smells like yummy apricots, and cleans well without leaving a film behind!
 While foaming cleansers leave my skin feeling a tight in the winter, this just leaves my skin soft and balanced.
 Ingredient wise it's excellent for the price: a lovely mix of emollient oils, humectants, and skin soothing ingredients.
 It also has a few antioxidants and skin brightening ingredients, but they’re probably not staying on your skin long enough to have any effect.

-While not as enjoyable to use as the Andalou Naturals Cleanser, the value you get for this gentle cleanser is incredible.
+While not as enjoyable to use as the Andalou, the value you get for this gentle cleanser is incredible.
 I reviewed it in full here, but in a nutshell: excellent ingredients, low pH, super gentle, amazing price.
 The only downside is the bland packaging, but if you don’t care for the superficial (good for you), then you won’t regret trying this.

-Since your skin isn’t producing as much sebum during the colder months, it’s important that we replenish that with an external source – enter the facial oil.
-It not only provides our skin with additional nourishments (think antioxidants, anti-aging, and brightening properties), but it also helps reinforce our skin’s moisture barrier and prevent moisture loss!
-There are a ton of options out there, even for those who hate the texture of a traditional oil.
+Not because it’s the trendy thing to do, but because your skin isn’t producing as much sebum during the colder months.
+A good facial oil not only provides our skin with additional nourishments (think antioxidants, anti-aging, and brightening properties), but it also helps reinforce our skin’s moisture barrier and prevent moisture loss.

 If you don't mind fragranced products, this is a beautiful oil essence hybrid that contains 61% prickly pear seed oil to nourish and repair the skin.
 It's the least oily-feeling oil I've ever tried, and absorbs instantly leaving skin feeling velvety soft.
 Now it does contain alcohol as a penetration enhancer, but for me the dryness of alcohol is canceled out by all the other emollients and moisturizers in here.